mariofusco/quarkus-agentic-ai/README.md

 ![](images/weather-agent.png)

-It's possible to put at work the [rest endpoint](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/aiastool/WeatherResource.java) exposing this agent-based weather service, for example asking the what's the weather in Rome
+It's possible to put at work the [rest endpoint](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/aiastool/WeatherResource.java) exposing this agent-based weather service, for example asking it what's the weather in Rome

 http://localhost:8080/weather/city/Rome

 and receive an answer like the following.

 ```
-The weather in Rome today will have a maximum temperature of 14.3°C, minimum temperature of 2.0°C, no precipitation expected, and the wind speed will be up to 5.6 km/h.
+The weather in Rome today will have a maximum temperature of 14.3°C, minimum temperature of 2.0°C.
+No precipitation expected, and the wind speed will be up to 5.6 km/h.
 The overall weather condition is expected to be cloudy.
 ```

-In essence this control flow is quite similar to what described in the prompt chaining workflow, where the user input is sequentially transformed in steps (in this case going from the prompt, to the name of a city contained in that prompt, to the geographical coordinates of that city, to the weather forecasts at those coordinates), but as anticipated with the major difference that this time the sequence of steps is directly scheduled by the LLM instead of being orchestrated programmatically.
+In essence this control flow is quite similar to what described in the prompt chaining workflow, where the user input is sequentially transformed in steps (in this case going from the prompt, to the name of the city contained in that prompt, to the geographical coordinates of that city, to the weather forecasts at those coordinates), but as anticipated this time the major difference is in the fact that the sequence of steps is directly scheduled by the LLM instead of being externally orchestrated in a programmatic way.

 ### A more general purpose AI agent